 If you are looking for a new experience, want to be more involved in ending sexual and domestic violence in Alaska, and want to be part of a great, dynamic team – here’s your opportunity!
-We have three open positions:
+We have two open positions:

 Full-time position based in Anchorage.
 The paralegal provides essential administrative functions, helps produce legal documents, conducts research, performs case management and gives technical assistance to member programs regarding the court system.
 This position is a non-exempt position, benefits included.
 Details on how to apply can be found in the job description below.